sadiki0/streaks/README.md

 # Today's Wise Message

-Might be moving to Alabama for the perks
+I feel so sad for all the 5 people living in Wyoming